 Some time later the band got a severe shock when they finally got to hear the mix-down of their recordings.
 It didn’t sound at all like the band did live.
 The sound was thin and the final take that finally came to end up on tape was one where the band had already gotten fed up with the technical difficulties in the studio and more or less given up, so they were not so pleased with their performance either.
 Surprisingly the music was on an actual vinyl single that Paul had gotten from the studio.
 This was of course because the Nila-studio had its own record cutting machine so that they were able to produce the discs directly themselves Even though they had some interest from a Danish record label they all agreed that these recordings were so bad that it couldn’t be released under any circumstances.
 The remaining copies of the white-label test pressed single remained in the small basement cellar studio in Överum.
 Eventually that single became one of the rarest and most sought after records from the late 1960 – early 1970s Swedish psychedelic era that was only whispered about in closed circles of the most in the know record collectors.
 That I now release these recordings, sourced from the original master-tape, despite their shortcomings is of course because they contain some fantastic and original music that just has to be heard properly.
-The recordings are a unique document from an alternative underground music movement in Sweden.
+The recordings are a unique document of an alternative underground music movement in Sweden.

 In 1971, the Class Breakers entered a pop band contest in Motala where the jury consisted of members from the most famous Swedish pop band at the time; Hep Stars.
 Unfortunately the Class Breakers didn’t win but were definitely considered the most interesting of the bands, as noted in an article by Gunnar Bengtsson published in the local newspaper Östgötakorrespondenten ;